eighteyes/tt-rules/manual.md

 **Will Conflict**

 - Schmooze (I) - Act / Build w/o Conflict.
 Can cause Conflict.
 Give 1 Private Worker to Boss.
-- Scare (Cage) - One cage / pit will not escape.
-Conflict causes escape.

 ### Age III
 **Conflict**
 - Destroy ( Target ) - Destroy Path or Building ( req.
 1 private Minion per hex ).
 Closest Hut Troll can Challenge.
 Cannot be used on other Huts, Bridge, Inner Path or Hub.
-- Evict - Same as Challenge, except can be used vs other Trolls.
-Get Hut, all Minions, except trinkets.
-Loser occupies Winner's hut.
+- Scare (Cage) - One cage / pit will not escape.
+Conflict causes escape.

+**NO Conflict**
 - Upgrade - Add Shop to Hut, add Pile to Shop
+- Make Trinket - Requires Shop off Hut

 ### IV
 - Start fire - Sacrifice private Minion.
 Start fire on Path.